Having trouble choosing between a CMS and a framework for your web development project?

 Sommerhus Danmark acts as a portal where users can rent summer houses from different agencies and private owners.
 As such, the site requires pulling data like property description, rental rates, availability dates, and upcoming deals or discounts from various Sommerhus partners.

-This functionality is not available in CMS or off-the-shelf plugins, so our team decided that it will be accommodated more efficiently through frameworks.
+This functionality is not available in CMS or off-the-shelf plugins, so our team decided to use a framework.

 Which one is for you?